• Skip to primary navigation

 • Why use a potato ricer: Potato ricers are designed to press potatoes into thin shreds without applying too much force, therefore reducing the amount of starch released.
 Less starch means airy, fluffy, and lump-free consistency.

-• Make ahead: These can be made up to 3 days in advance and refrigerated in an airtight container.
+• Make ahead: These can be made 1-3 days in advance and refrigerated in an airtight container.

 • Freezing: Freeze in freezer-safe containers or bags for up to 3 months.
 Thaw in the refrigerator overnight, and reheat over the stovetop or microwave oven.